 Speaking at the 2015 opening of the Los Angeles branch of her dance company, notorious dance instructor Abby Lee Miller revealed that the young performers earned $1,000 an episode for the first four seasons, upped to $2,000 by Season 5.

 Miller said she signed a four-season contract for $1,500 per episode, grimacing for the crowd as she complained that “somebody is making millions.”

 That said, you may want to take Miller’s claim with a grain of salt.
 A couple years later, she was sentenced to a year in prison for hiding $775,000 in income from a bankruptcy court, among other charges.

 Speculated: At least $25,000 to $40,000 per episode for the whole family.

 The Duggars, the famously large Arkansas family with intensely conservative values, returned to screens in 2015 with “Counting On.”
 We don’t know for sure how much the family’s been raking in for the reality series, but many have speculated.

 In 2009, reality TV producer Terence Michael told E!
 News that reality show families earn about 10% of a show's per-episode budget, and he suspected that TLC budgeted around $250,000 to $400,000 per episode.

-The entertainment news site estimated that this meant $25,000 to $40,000 per episode for the entire Duggar family while 18 Kids and Counting was airing.
+The entertainment news site estimated that this meant $25,000 to $40,000 per episode for the entire Duggar family while “18 Kids and Counting” was airing as well.